 How much is the national Living Wage and the real Living Wage?

-The national Living Wage is currently £9.50 for employees over 23 years of age.
+The national Living Wage is currently £11.44 for employees 21 years of age and over.

 What’s the difference between the national Living Wage and the real Living Wage?

 Age – the real Living Wage is a wage for all employees over the age of 18.
 There are no age bands as with the national Living Wage.
-The national Living Wage applies only to employees over 23 years of age.
-Employees of 22 years old and younger do not qualify for the national Living Wage, only the national Minimum Wage, which is lower.
+The national Living Wage applies only to employees aged 21 or over.

-Independent – the real Living Wage is calculated using real data on the cost of living in the UK.
+Independent – the real Living Wage UK is calculated using real data on the cost of living.
 The rate is updated annually in November.
 Employers are encouraged to implement the new rates as soon as possible after the rates have been published.

 What does the real Living Wage mean for employees?